 The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the nonfiduciary activities of the School District.
-All fiduciary activities are reported only in the fund financial statements.
+All fiduciary activities, if any, are reported only in the fund financial statements.
 Governmental activities normally are supported by taxes, intergovernmental revenues, and other nonexchange transactions.

 While separate government-wide and fund financial statements are presented, they are interrelated.
 The governmental activities column incorporates data from governmental funds.
-Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.